ctnadovich/ebrevet/README.md

 - Monitors distance to controls with GPS and open/close times versus clock time.
 - Only allows control check in when near (500m) a control, and the control is open.
 - Does not require anything physically at controls (eg QR code, volunteer, etc...)
-- Pre-ride mode allows "free" start-time and  "relative" control open/close times.
+- Pre-ride / permanent mode allows "free" start-time and  "relative" control open/close times.
 - The app can be used effectively during an event without  Cellular service or Internet access.
 - The phone can be turned off or rebooted and the app will continue to work.
 - Low power use.
 Does not run in background.